Education Workshop and Courses

 Lecture 2: History Taking and Secondary Assessment

 Participants will learn to conduct comprehensive history taking using the mnemonics SAMPLE and LOTARPS, paired with physical assessments.
-The lecture reinforces interpreting vital signs alongside clinical findings and history, and stresses the importance of continuous reassessment.
+The lecture reinforces the interpretation of vital signs in conjunction with clinical findings and history, and emphasises the importance of continuous reassessment.

 Lecture 3: Handover and Documentation